 - I received a request for the full manuscript one day after submitting my proposal.
 Usually, first-time book authors wait weeks or months at this point.

 - Peer reviews were a lightning fast 3 months.
 It is not uncommon to wait up to one year.

-- My peer reviews were positive and only required substantive changes of two chapters.
+- My peer reviews were positive and only required major changes of two chapters.
 I was able to complete the revisions in four months.
 If your reviews are split or ask for more structural changes, you will likely have to go through another round of peer review, which could add another year (on top of the time it takes you to complete the revisions) to your timeline.

 - Copyediting was thorough and changes were implemented correctly, so that stage only took four months.
 If your copyeditor is not as meticulous, this stage will take longer.

 For me, this stage lasted exactly the summer before I began my tenure-track job.
 I read Boice’s Professors as Writers (ebook), and would have read Jensen’s Write No Matter What (ebook), had it existed at the time.
 I set up my writing goal tracking spreadsheet (here’s a tracking system you can steal!) and stumbled into setting product-focused weekly writing goals.
 Despite Germano’s suggestions in From Dissertation to Book (ebook) to let the dissertation rest longer, I decided to begin revising as soon as the semester began.

 I imported all of my writing into Scrivener, which allowed me to keep all of my writing and research documents in one place.
 For more on why I prefer Scrivener, read my full review of Scrivener 3 for academic writing.

 Stage 2: Actively Revising (or Drafting, if Your Book is not Based on Your Dissertation)